theJian/deepseek-translator/README.md

 ## Usage

-Without configuration file, you can run the command directly:
+Without a configuration file, you can run the command directly:
 ```bash
 uvx --from git+https://github.com/theJian/deepseek-translator@main deepseek-translator \
   --source-lang en \